jchitel/how-stuff-works/next.js/_notes/README.md

 First, the hot reloader clears the dist directory.

-Then, it sets up webpack.
-This involves several steps.
+Then, it sets up Webpack.

+##### Setting up Webpack

 First, we need the webpack configurations, one for the client and one for the server.
 These configurations require entrypoints.

-To do this, the hot reloader creates a "page mapping", which is a mapping from the normalized path of a page (relative to the root of the app) to its actual resolvable path.
+To get the entrypoints, the hot reloader creates a "page mapping", which is a mapping from the normalized path of a page (what the user sees in the URL) to its actual resolvable path.
 In this case, we only create a page mapping for the three special pages: `/_app`, `/_document`, and `/_error`.
 If the user has defined their own `/_app` or `/_document` page, the path mapping will contain `private-next-pages/{_app|_document}.tsx`, where `private-next-pages` is an alias to the user's pages directory.
 If the user has not defined their own versions of these pages, the default Next ones are used (located in `next/dist/pages/`).

-This page mapping is then passed into `createEndpoints`, which generates a set of client and server entrypoints for the webpack configurations.
-The page mapping is iterated, and for each page an entrypoint:
+This page mapping is then passed into `createEntrypoints`, which generates a set of client and server entrypoints for the webpack configurations.
+The resulting entrypoints depend heavily on:
-* if the page is an API endpoint and the specified target is serverless, it is added to the server entry points with the `next-serverless-loader` as a loader
+* whether the target is `server` or `serverless`
-* else if the page is an API endpoint (meaning the target is server),
+* whether a given page is an API route or a regular page
+* whether a given page is a special page (`_app`, `_document`, `_error`) or not

+We'll focus on the `server` target, since that is hardcoded in the `HotReloader`.
+In this case, all specified pages (in our case, just the special ones) are added as a server entrypoint.
+The key (in Webpack, this is just a name, but Next seems to set this to the output bundle) is `static/{buildId}/pages/{page}.js` (`buildId` is always `development`, so `static/development/pages/{page}.js`), and the value is the absolute path (same as the values in the path mapping).
+For the client entrypoints, all pages are added except `/_document`.
+The key is the same as the server, but the value is `next-client-pages-loader?page={pathMappingKey}&absolutePagePage={pathMappingValue}`.
+The `next-client-pages-loader` is a Next-internal loader that imports the specified page and wires it to the hot reloader and the router.
+More details will be given on this in due time.

+Back in the `HotReloader`, an additional client endpoint is added, with the key set to `static/runtime` and the value set to `./node_modules/next/dist/client/dev/amp-dev`.
+This contains some boilerplate for AMP.

+Now that we have our entrypoints, we call `getBaseWebpackConfig()` twice: one with `isServer` set to false, and one set to true, passing in the corresponding entrypoints.
+What follows is an obnoxiously long function that warrants its own [file](./webpack-config.md).
+The function returns a `webpack.Configuration`.

+Once we have the client and server webpack configs, we call `webpack()` with them, returning a `webpack.MultiCompiler` that can run those configurations in parallel.

+---